mgonto/restangular/README.md

 You can set default Query parameters to be sent with every request

+#### fullResponse

+You can set fullResponse to true to get the whole response every time you do any request.
+The full response has the restangularized data in the `data` field, and also has the headers and config sent.
+By default, it's set to false.

 #### defaultHeaders

 You can set default Headers to be sent with every request.